akryvtsun/weight2fit/README.md

  -o (--out) FILE                   : Output FIT file name -h (--help)                       : Shows help info (default: true)
 ```
-If `timestamp` param is missing current date value will be used.
+If `timestamp` param is missing then current date value will be used.
 If `out` param is missed `timestamp` value
 will be used as a name of output file.

 The detailed params description on Tanita site [here](http://www.tanita.com/en/living-healthy) and [here] (http://www.tanita.com/data/Manuals/HealthyLifeEducationalBro_.pdf) and